Werner-Staeblein/Project-3/README.md

 Farewell message if users decides to discontinue the game.
 User has option to make up the mind and press "Run Program" button to restart a game.
 Game restarts with instructions and entry of user name.

 ![Clear_screen_feature](documentation/readme/farewell_message_with_option_to_click_button.png)

+## Future features

+In its current stage, the program is more of the nature of a MVP.
+Further features can be added such as, for instance:

+- Count score of correct guesses (number of times a user has guessed secret city correctly)
+- Timer (speed of guessing the secret city)
+- High score list of users that played the game
+- Expand list of secret cities with more difficult cities to guess
+- Change/variation of colors for correct/incorrect guesses

 # Technologies